Coalfire’s In-House Legal Takes Control With a Modern Discovery Solution

 Legal holds are another area where Coalfire’s team has reaped the benefits of powerful technology in a centralized hub.
 With functionality that lets users issue holds through a few clicks and follow up with automated reminders, Roemer has been able to move away from the emails and spreadsheets she used previously.

-“I love the automation,” Roemer said, including the legal holds templates, directories, and tracking capabilities.
+“I love the automation,” Roemer says, including the legal holds templates, directories, and tracking capabilities.
 “It takes a lot off of my plate of having to manage or manually keep track of multiple items in a spreadsheet.”

 Now that all discovery processes are folded into a single platform, Roemer and her colleagues can go into the system at any time and update legal holds without needing to rely on other tools or teams.

 “I didn't have to open an IT ticket.
-I didn't need to get approval from someone else,” she said.
+I didn't need to get approval from someone else,” she says.
 “I want to be able to do it when I have time and not have to fit someone else's schedule.”

 The right tool makes a huge difference in the race to track down key information and produce it on a tight turnaround.
 Since it brought Everlaw in-house, Coalfire’s team has gained direct access to the data and command over the process for ingesting, processing, and analyzing it – from legal holds through production.

-It was an investment Coalfire needed to make to remain competitive: “You have to keep changing and moving and keeping up with the rest of the business environment.”
+Moving to a new litigation and investigations platform is an investment Coalfire needed to make to remain competitive: “You have to keep changing and moving and keeping up with the rest of the business environment.”

 Download your free copy of the guide: "Taking Charge: The Time to Transform Ediscovery Is Now" to learn more about the advantages that companies like Coalfire see from bringing discovery in-house.